Khalilzl/Python_basics/Problems.md

 new_list
 ```

-### Using enumerate and zip: Write a function to find the longest common prefix among a list of strings
+### Using enumerate and zip, find the longest common prefix among a list of strings
 The * character : when it appears behind an iterable object, what it does is passing the items inside the iterable to the function's caller one by one.
 The zip function accepts a list of iterables in order to return their aligned columns
 So, zip(*input) passes all the items inside the input as arguments to zip function, which then gives the iterables in order of the columns.